 (xvi) Intangible assets

-The amortisation period and the amortisation method for an intangible asset is reviewed at least at the end of each reporting period.
-The amortisation expense on intangible assets is recognised in the statement of profit and loss.
+The amortization period and the amortization method for an intangible asset is reviewed at least at the end of each reporting period.
+The amortization expense on intangible assets is recognized in the statement of profit and loss.

 b) Other long-term employee benefit obligations